chromium/chromium/infra/config/lib/targets-internal/README.md

 Created by

 * `targets.mixin`
+  * unnamed instances can be created inline to apply changes to a bundle or to be used for per-test modifications

 Parents

 * [project](#project) (1)
-  * created for all mixins
+  * created for all named mixins
   * traversed to generate entries in mixins.pyl
 * [targets|legacy-test](#targets_legacy_test) (>=0)
   * created when a test specifies a mixin in `mixins`